bsploit/WebLAPS/admin.rst

 .. warning::
 	After certificates import do not forget to restart LAPS Portal

-Access rights management
+Access rights for LAPS
 ------------------------
-Go to **Administration->Security->Groups** and setup user group to OU mappings.
+Go to **Administration->Security->LAPS Groups** and setup user group to OU mappings.
 You must use distinguished names of groups and OUs.
 Members of group will be able to get LAPS passwords of computers in the OU and sub OUs.

 .. image::  img/laps_groups.png
 	:align: center